Toggle: English / Spanish

 Soft chancre; Ulcus molle; Sexually transmitted disease – chancroid; STD - chancroid; Sexually transmitted infection – chancroid; STI - chancroid

 Chancroid is caused by a bacteria called Haemophilus ducreyi.

-Within 1 day to 2 weeks after getting chancroid, a person will get a small bump in the genitals.
+Within 1 day to 2 weeks after becoming infected, a person will get a small bump on the genitals.
 The bump becomes an ulcer within a day after it first appears.
 The ulcer: